Because your AI agent needs a filter too.

 The same security stack that clears regulated industry audits runs on your home server.
 Every line of code is public.
 Every claim is verifiable.
 Open source under Apache 2.0 - free for any use, personal or commercial.

-The documentation standard was set by regulated industries.
-You get all of it by default - whether you're a law firm or a pizza shop.
-Every deployment includes the evidence packages your customers, partners, and IT teams will ask for.
-Audit reports, compliance mappings, disaster recovery, shared responsibility.
+The compliance documentation standard was set by regulated industries.
+You get all of it — whether you're a law firm, a pizza shop, or running it on your home server.
+These are the documents your customers, partners, and IT teams will eventually ask for.
+You have them on day one.
 The bar is high.
 You clear it automatically.

 The security audit report enterprise customers and enterprise procurement teams require before signing.
 64 controls across 5 Trust Service Criteria with management assertion and evidence mapping.